JAMES: Normalizing Job Titles with Multi-Aspect Graph Embeddings and Reasoning: Empirical Validation

-\subsection{EQ1: Performance of {\m}}
+\subsection{EQ1: Performance of {\ours}}

+Table \ref{tab:classification} shows the overall performance of {\ours} and the compared models on our large-scale {\jtm} dataset.
 We observe that word-based baselines (baseline (\romannumeral 1, \romannumeral 2, \romannumeral 3)) perform the worst.
-The reasons are two folds.
-First, word-level baselines mostly utilize word embedding technique.
-Thus, they do not account for contextual word semantic relationships in job titles, and could not mitigate the interdisciplinary correlation across job titles.
-Second, word-level semantic baselines used additional job description to boost their performance.
-However, we assure that job description is not always publicly available in \emph{JTM} datasets.
-In addition, collecting job description from career platforms is expensive and has access limitation.
-Although baseline (\romannumeral 5) is better than them, the performance is still much lower than others. {\m} significantly outperforms Node2Vec (baseline (\romannumeral 4)).
-This indicates that solely using graph representation learning is suboptimal.
+This can be attributed to two main reasons.
+First, word-level baselines mostly rely on word embedding techniques and do not account for contextual word semantic relationships in job titles, which results in a failure to mitigate the interdisciplinary correlation among job titles.
+Second, the word-level semantic baselines use additional job descriptions to enhance their performance, but job descriptions are not always publicly available in {\jtm} datasets, have limited access, and are expensive to collect.
+Although baseline (\romannumeral 5) performs better than the word-based baselines, its performance is still significantly lower than other models. {\ours} significantly outperforms Node2Vec (baseline (\romannumeral 4)), indicating that using only graph representation learning is suboptimal.

-More applied and career-specific models (baseline (\romannumeral 6, \romannumeral 7)) achieve a higher performance compared to word-level semantic models and topological baseline as they are able to deal with both messy and interdisciplinary job titles, although {\m} still outperforms them.
-The sentence-level semantic based models (baseline (\romannumeral 8, \romannumeral 9, \romannumeral 10)) performs very well in contrast with other baselines because they can extract and represent semantic meanings using pretrained models.
-In short, {\m} vastly improved over all related baselines by our multi-aspect co-attentive reasoning representation.
-One important reason is that all prior models were developed using company-generated ``clean" job titles while our dataset is user-generated ``dirty" job titles.
-Compared to the best baseline, i.e., USE, {\m} improves \emph{Precision@10} by 10.06\% and \emph{NDCG@10} by 17.52\%.
-These results confirm the effectiveness {\m}.
+Models that are more applied and job-specific (baseline (\romannumeral 6, \romannumeral 7)) achieve higher performance compared to word-level semantic models and topological baseline, as they are able to deal with both messy and interdisciplinary job titles, though {\ours} still outperforms them.
+The sentence-level semantic-based models (baseline (\romannumeral 8, \romannumeral 9, \romannumeral 10)) perform very well in contrast to other baselines because they can extract and represent semantic meanings using pretrained models.